Balochistan: British occupation

 During the time of the Indian independence movement, "three pro-Congress parties were still active in Balochistan's politics", such as the Anjuman-i-Watan Baluchistan, which favoured a united India and opposed its partition.

 Post-colonial history

-In 2021, there was an earthquake that killed dozens of people.
-This came to be known as the 2021 Balochistan earthquake.
+The 2021 Balochistan earthquake killed dozens of people.
 There were other major earthquakes in 2013 (2013 Balochistan earthquake and 2013 Saravan earthquake).